 A Conversation with Dr. Bobbi Jo Rayo, Pediatrics!

-Meet Dr. Bobbi Jo Rayo, a local pediatrician and one of our amazing community partners!
-Dr. Rayo is a Doctor of Pediatrics at Pediatric Associates in Hilliard, OH has been working in pediatrics for over 30 years.
+Meet Dr. Bobbi Jo Rayo, a local pediatrician and one of our amazing community partners.
+Dr. Rayo is a Doctor of Pediatrics at Pediatric Associates in Hilliard, OH and has been working in pediatrics for over 30 years.
 Dr. Rayo (or Bobbi Jo, as she prefers to be called) is passionate about natural skincare and local business and has referred dozens of her patients to Glenn Avenue.
-We (Phil, Rachel and Jess) wanted to sit down with Bobbi Jo and talk about her practice, the benefits and importance of natural skincare, and our upcoming baby care line, so we had her stop by the shop for an interview.
-Read the entire transcript below!
+Bobbi Jo stopped by our shop to talk with us (Jess, Rachel and Phil) about her practice, the benefits and importance of natural skincare, and our upcoming baby care product line.

 Jess Campbell: We wanted to start by hearing a little bit about yourself.
 What first drew you to pediatrics specifically as a field of study?